-Janelle Bynum represents the communities of East Portland, Gresham, Damascus, Boring, North Clackamas and Happy Valley in the Oregon Legislature.
-She serves as Vice-Chair of the Business and Labor Committee and sits on the House Judiciary Committee and the Joint Ways and Means Public Safety Subcommittee.
+Janelle Bynum represents the communities of East Portland, Gresham, Damascus, Boring, North Clackamas, and Happy Valley in the Oregon Legislature.
+She serves as Chair of the House Judiciary Committee, Vice-Chair of the Business and Labor Committee, and the Joint Ways and Means Public Safety Subcommittee.
 In addition to her duties as a citizen legislator, she and her husband own four restaurants in the Portland area.

 Prior to becoming a business owner, Janelle worked in several capacities, including Summer Associate at Boeing Defense and Space Systems in Seattle, Washington, as well as a Steering Systems Engineer at General Motors in Saginaw, Michigan.
 Her experience includes product development in hybrid vehicle technology and working with global electronics suppliers in Mexico, Taiwan, and France.